Working With Obese Clients. The pain of weight and the weight of pain.

 Here is how I believe being overweight can be the most genuine insight into what pain really is.
 The experience of having a dysfunction, any dysfunction, is quite often seen as a weakness.
 A sprained ankle means you can't run.
 Carpal tunnel means to can't type.
 Migraines mean live music is out of the question.
 Chronic back pain means you can't do a LOT of things.
 Google artistic images for pain... it's produces some thought provoking pictures!

 Having to sit out on doing the things you love can often offer a little perspective on how much you are missing.
 (Not that typing is an olympic sport - but if I couldn't type I would be pretty pissed.)
 Any injury often means an inability to take part in life being lived.
 Being overweight kind of covers all those bases.
-It is not just one limb or body part that is effected.
+It is not just one limb or body part that is affected.
 It's not just one activity that becomes problematic.
 And, most of the time, it is not temporary.

 Not being able to do the things you love, being limited in what you can do, can be one of the most painful experiences for any human.
 It begins to teeter into the vast darkness of loneliness and isolation.
 Which tips into the grey matter of despair.
 Which can stumble down the dark chaos of depression.
 I am not saying this is always the case.
 There are incredible stories of humans overcoming towering obstacles.